Skip to Content

 Eligibility:

-• Experience Santiago’s diverse cultural blend of native, Spanish, and international residents.
+• Experience Santiago’s diverse cultural blend of native, Spanish, and international residents in a large urban city with the hospitality of a smaller community.

 • Take advantage of great opportunities for outdoor recreation, including skiing, sandboarding, surfing, whitewater rafting, hiking, climbing, mountain biking, swimming, and horseback riding.